epfromer/pst-extractor/readme.md

 Extract objects from MS Outlook/Exchange PST files.

-This is based off the code from https://github.com/rjohnsondev/java-libpst.
+This is based off code from https://github.com/rjohnsondev/java-libpst.
 Thanks to Richard Johnson and Orin Eman.

 A spec from Microsoft on the PST file format is at https://msdn.microsoft.com/en-us/library/ff385210(v=office.12).aspx.